10 College Essay Topics & Ideas for 2026

 If you’re still trying to decide what to write about, start with my guide on How To Choose a College Essay Topic

-Below are real examples from my work as a college essay coach.
+Below are real topic examples from my work as a college essay coach.
 In each case, the facts didn’t change.
 What changed was the lens: from résumé-driven to message-driven.

-3 Good Personal Essay Topic Ideas
+10 Good Personal Essay Topic Ideas That Actually Worked

-Essay Topic No. 1: The Research Student
+The Research Student

 The Facts